Dave-team/Knowledge-base/Business principles.md

 - Scout first: Do everything you can to avoid a meeting where you don’t know what the stakeholders expect from you.
 A quick 5-minute sit-down a few days before the “real” meeting goes a long way to making sure everyone is on the same page when the meeting happens.

 ## Problem solving / Decision making
-Solve a problem by asking: could it be X?
+- Solve a problem by asking: could it be X?
 Then try X and see if it works.
 Think if I can fix it before asking others or before thinking it can’t be done.
-When dealing with a hard problem, let it be and sleep on it to get support from the subconscious mind
+- When dealing with a hard problem, let it be and sleep on it to get support from the subconscious mind
+- Do not ever forget to know your reasons for why you made a decision.

 **Helpful tactics**
 - Scoring model when evaluation larger decisions